-The author James Clear, also helps build a proven system that helps you get better 1% each day.
+The author James Clear also helps build a proven system that helps you get better by 1% each day.
 According to him, this system could make you 37 times more efficient in whatever you do by the end of the year.

-He also stresses on how your surrounding environment can impact your overall willpower and productivity levels.
+He also stresses how your surrounding environment can impact your overall willpower and productivity levels.

 Besides this, you will get to know about other invaluable hacks that will help you develop good habits at ease and break bad habits effortlessly.

 The book is a must-read for all who are facing difficult-to-break habits like junk food intake and for those who want to embrace habits such as regularly working out.

 - Focus on improving then your yesterday